Skip to main content

 QWEN IMAGE EDIT 2511, Z-IMAGE, SEEDVR2 (4K)

 About: This is my base image pipeline for getting from idea to base image.
-I discuss how and why I use each tool.
 It may change as new tools develop and I will present them here when that happens.

 This base image pipeline is good for character creation, camera angles for Lora training, realism, fixing plastic faces, fixing issues in shots, moving round shots, shot development from an idea to First Frame and Last Frame.